sbabic/swupdate/doc/source/swupdate.rst

 By identifying which is the running device, the parser return a table containing the images that must be installed and their associated handlers.
-By reading the delivered image, swupdate will ignore all images that are not in the list processed by the parser.
+By reading the delivered image, SWUpdate will ignore all images that are not in the list processed by the parser.
 In this way, it is possible to have a single delivered image for the update of multiple devices.